Master & PhD in Economics

 Mandatory courses: Second term (S2)

-Microeconomics II - ECO 560 8 ECTS
+Microeconomics II - ECO_52660_EP 8 ECTS

 Strategic Interactions and Information50 hours

-Yukio Koriyama, Olivier Gossner
+Yukio Koriyama, Yuki Tamura

 – Normal form games, pure and mixed strategies, equilibrium concepts (dominance, rationalizability, Nash).